The James E. Tobin Library 1955 - Present

 The James E Tobin "JET" library supports the College mission as well as the goals of students and faculty by providing an environment conducive to academic learning.
 The Library has supported a wide variety of undergraduate programs for over half a century, graduate programs for more than a decade and Doctoral Programs for the last several years.

-Located on the second floor of Kellenberg Hall, The JET Library is open 84 hours per week, with extended hours offered during finals.
+Located on the second floor of Kellenberg Hall, The James E. Tobin "JET" Library is open 84 hours per week, with extended hours offered during finals.
 Daily hours of operation are available on the Library home page.

 Reference librarians and virtual Chat services (Ask-a-Librarian) are available during these hours for research assistance to anyone on or off campus.
 Degreed librarians are always available to provide individualized assistance to students and faculty and support three shifts across multiple service points and locations.